HartmannLab/UELer/dev_note/batch_export.md

 - [ ] Scale bar sizing and PDF gallery behavior:
   - [ ] When a scale bar is requested, the export pipeline must compute a scale bar length such that the drawn length is <= 10% of the exported image width in pixels.
 Choose a round/clean physical length (e.g., 1 µm, 2 µm, 5 µm, 10 µm, etc.) that satisfies this constraint and is appropriate for the image resolution and DPI.
   - [ ] When exporting multiple ROIs into a single gallery PDF (future feature), each ROI may have a different scale bar appropriate for its crop size; the Job runner should support generating a per-ROI scale bar and render each ROI to a PDF page or grid cell.
 The gallery exporter should accept layout parameters (rows x cols) and pagination behavior.
-  - [ ] Implement the PDF gallery output as an optional output format for ROI batches, where individual ROI images are placed into an arrayed PDF (one ROI per page or arranged in a grid).
-Each ROI entry in the PDF should include its own scale bar (if requested) and caption/metadata (ROI id, source FOV, export settings).

 ### Phase 5 — Performance, parallelism, and reliability
 Goals: make large batch runs efficient and robust.